 Candidates who do well on the test tend to remember the obvious: write well and keep within the suggested word limit.
 As we are specifically assessing your written skills, we are very interested in whether you can write grammatically and to the point.
 If your work is littered with basic errors, you will not progress further.
 We also want to see some degree of critical appraisal.
 This does not mean drawing in real life articles of relevance but it does mean being able to reflect on the meaning of the abstracts in a critical (but not overcritical) way.
 You should also concentrate on the material presented - and not speculate too much on what is missing.
 We strongly advise all applicants to use the earlier versions of our written task, provided on this website to practise beforehand.

 First and foremost let us be extremely clear that the written test is not a stats test.
 It does have some numerical questions and a couple of stats questions but the vast majority of marks are for performance on the paragraph-construction element.
 Everyone would probably agree that an ability to write clearly is essential for a career in clinical psychology.
 Those judged to have this ability are invited to the selection event.
 In order to progress to an offer of a place on the programme, candidates must demonstrate other competencies found to be important in the successful completion of clinical psychology training.

 There are samples of the written task at the top of this page.

-No, we cannot provide past test answers.
-Only questions.
+No, we cannot provide past task answers.